 Following Facebook organic post mechanism, Instagram Organic Reach has been on a decline since the beginning of 2019, which is avg.
 2% reach rate.
 Being said that, it’s not said running ads are due to a low reach rate.
 Shopping ads are worth investing in because it’s a way to scale your shoppable content to reach more of your target audience using our ads targeting capabilities and Test a variety of formats and objectives to begin creating a holistic Shopping strategy that works for you.

-Different from Instagram Shopping Ads, you can create Instagram Dynamic ads, collection ads, story ads, video ads, and carousel ads in Facebook ads manager, but just the ads photo is clickable or has clickable CTA button, rather than product tags and shoppable stickers.
+Different from Instagram Shopping Ads, you can create Instagram Dynamic ads, collection ads, story ads, video ads, and carousel ads in the Facebook ads manager, but just the ads photo is clickable or has a clickable CTA button, rather than product tags and shoppable stickers.